 new stories for a different world

 Effective strategies for social transformation involve the contest for how we think, how we see, and the stories we tell about our world.
 New stories, new thinking, help new worlds come into being.
-This training, delivered by the Public Interest Research Centre, aims to help our movements to tell better stories for a different world.
+This training, designed by the Public Interest Research Centre, aims to help our movements to tell better stories for a different world.

 The training will focus on the role of framing in work on climate justice and tackling the rise of the far right in Europe.
 It will draw on PIRC’s work on Framing Equality, Framing the Economy, and their recent Framing Climate Justice research project.